 In the Fall semester, in addition to your FLTA duties, which vary depending on your language, you will audit (sit in on) two courses:

-- African 703: Topics in Pedagogy.
+- African 703: Topics in Pedagogy (or another pedagogy course determined by your supervisor).
 Your supervisor will arrange for permission to audit this course.

 - an American culture course.
 See below for instructions on how to choose a course.